-If you fall behind on your financial obligations, your creditors may be able to garnish your wages to collect their debts.
+If you fall behind on your financial obligations, your creditors might be able to garnish your wages to collect their debts.
 Income deduction orders are closely related to wage garnishment.
-However, they are generally issued in more limited circumstances and may not be subject to federal or state wage garnishment limits.
-Read on to learn more about the differences between income deduction orders and wage garnishment.
+However, they are generally issued in more limited circumstances and might not be subject to federal or state wage garnishment limits.

-A wage garnishment or wage attachment is an order issued by a court or a government agency that directs your employer to deduct a certain amount of money from your paycheck and send it to a creditor.
+A "wage garnishment" or "wage attachment" is an order issued by a court or a government agency that directs your employer to deduct a certain amount of money from your paycheck and send it to a creditor.
 Usually, a creditor must have a judgment against you before it can garnish your wages.
-There are a few exceptions to this though.
+There are a few exceptions to this general requirement though.

 Federal and state law places limits on how much of your wages may be garnished to satisfy creditors.
 Wage garnishment limits depend on where you live, how much money you make, and what type of debt the garnishment is for.